aberrator9/TimeWise/README.md

 # TimeWise

-A scheduled task app, designed for repeated learning-related tasks and subtasks, with the goal of eliminating decision fatigue.
+A scheduled task app, designed for repeated tasks, with the goal of eliminating decision fatigue.
 Think of it as an aspirational mix of a calendar, a Todo list, and a Pomodoro app.

 Each item you add represents a category of activity that you plan to do on a specific day and time.